NeuroJSON/jnifti/JNIfTI_specification.md

 In the NIFTI-1/2 formats, the `dim_info` field combines 3 parameters, `freq_dim`, `phase_dim`
 and `slice_dim`, using bit-masks.
-To enhance readability, we represent each of these parameters as explicit subfields in JNIfFTI, specifically `"Freq"`, `"Phase"` and `"Slice"` inside the `"DimInfo"` structure.
+To enhance readability, we represent each of these parameters as explicit subfields in JNIfTI, specifically `"Freq"`, `"Phase"` and `"Slice"` inside the `"DimInfo"` structure.
 A fixed order of the 3 subfields is not required.